 Code Style.
 SCSS

 Use this page to configure formatting options for SCSS files.
-View the result in the Preview pane on the right.
+When you change these settings, the Preview pane shows how this will affect your code.

 Tabs and Indents